ITU-BDSA23-GROUP10/Chirp/docs/report.md

 https://bdsagroup10chirprazor.azurewebsites.net/

 ## 2. Extra workflow diagrams
-These are diagrams that show off the workflows that weren't mentioned in the report but are present on the Github Repository
+These are diagrams that show off the workflows that weren't mentioned in the report but are present on the Github Repository.

 ### 2.1 Playwright Test Workflow
 ***Sadly due to the limitations of our docker compose setup in regards to getting the browser certificates working, the Playwright tests will more than likely fail (in this workflow) but here is the current logic for the Playwright test workflow.***